ehudahan/GMAP/README.md

 ## Scripts

 The `scripts` folder contains the R scripts used to analyze the gut microbiome data and generate the figures presented in the paper.
 The scripts are organized by figure and include detailed comments to explain the code.

+## UnknownVsUnclsf

+In the "UnknownVsUnclsf" subproject, we aimed to explore the differences between unknown and unclassified OTUs, and investigate how to assign appropriate taxonomy names to these OTUs.

+In the context of this study, "unknown" refers to OTUs that have no match to any known sequence in the reference database, while "unclassified" refers to OTUs that match a sequence in the reference database, but could not be assigned to any known taxonomic group.

+To assign appropriate taxonomy names to these unknown and unclassified OTUs, we used a combination of BLAST searches and manual curation.
+The detailed methodology can be found in the "UnknownVsUnclsf" folder, which contains the relevant scripts and data files.

 ## Conclusion